-In order to codify the long-standing interpretations of the term shipper, DOT amended the HMR under final rulemaking HM-223A (70 FR 43638, 7.28.05) to add a definition to 49 CFR 171.8 for “person who offers or offeror” that reads:
+In order to codify the long-standing interpretations of the term shipper, USDOT amended the HMR under final rulemaking HM-223A (70 FR 43638, 7.28.05) to add a definition to 49 CFR 171.8 for “person who offers or offeror” that reads:

 Person who offers or offeror means:

 (1) Any person who does either or both of the following:

 (i) Performs, or is responsible for performing, any pre-transportation function required under this subchapter for transportation of the hazardous material in commerce.

 (ii) Tenders or makes the hazardous material available to a carrier for transportation in commerce.

 (2) A carrier is not an offeror when it performs a function required by this subchapter as a condition of acceptance of a hazardous material for transportation in commerce ( e.g. , reviewing shipping papers, examining packages to ensure that they are in conformance with this subchapter, or preparing shipping documentation for its own use) or when it transfers a hazardous material to another carrier for continued transportation in commerce without performing a pre-transportation function.

 This still doesn’t define a shipper.
 In this letter of interpretation: LOI 05-0188, USDOT/PHMSA states, “When the word ‘shipper’ is used, such as in the title of Part 173 – Shippers-General Requirements for Shipments and Packagings that word refers to a person who prepares a shipment for transportation.”
 Therefore, a person who performs either of the activities identified in the definition of a Person who offers or offeror (see above) is a shipper for the purposes of the HMR.

 No marketing emails!

 Carrier means a person who transports passengers or property in commerce by rail car, aircraft, motor vehicle, or vessel.